MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 This chapter resumes the changes to perform.
 The available changes in Image Generator API are described in :ref:`next chapter<section_ui_migration_imagegeneratorapi_13x>`.

-This chapter only concerns platform with a custom display.
+This chapter only concerns VEE Port with a custom display.
 In this case a dedicated image generator extension project is available.
 This project must be updated.

 * Reorganize project to use source folders ``src/main/java`` and ``src/main/resources``
 * Add new ``module.ivy`` file: